991 acres of hemp were grown in Pennsylvania in 2020, up from an estimated 4,000 acres in 2019

 On this page you will find Pennsylvania hemp law along with a history of how Pennsylvania hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning Pennsylvania hemp programs and state agency advisories or opinion letters.
-Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 An Act amending Title 3 (Agriculture) of the Pennsylvania Consolidated Statutes, providing for industrial hemp research; imposing powers and duties on the Department of Agriculture and the Legislative Reference Bureau; imposing criminal and civil penalties; abrogating a regulation; and making a related repeal.